Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Results

 \section{Results}

-In this section, the numerical and experimental results are provided to evaluate the proposed neuro-adaptive decentralized controller.
-The numerical analysis is performed by utilizing SIMULINK.
-Experiments, however, are performed using the commercial 7 DoF upper-limb exoskeleton ABLE.
-All high-level processes are accomplished in a host computer, and computed torque signals are transmitted to the robot using SIMULINK and the Virtuose interface, provided by Haption, with a sample time of 1 ms. In simulation and experiment, for the first three joints and fifth joint, the set point reaching control goal is examined, while for the fourth and last two joints, the trajectory tracking control goal is considered.
-This practice can be seen as both passive rehabilitation of forearm and wrist in medical applications and heavy object manipulation in industrial applications.
-Moreover, the result of the proportional-derivative (PD) controller, defining as
+In this section, the experimental results are provided to evaluate the performance of the proposed neuro-adaptive decentralized controller in comparison to the original VDC, PD, and PID controllers.
+The Experiments are performed using the commercial 7 DoF upper-limb exoskeleton ABLE \cite{garrec2020design}.
+All high-level processes are accomplished in a host computer, and computed torque signals are transmitted to the robot using SIMULINK and the Virtuose interface, provided by Haption, with a sample time of 1 ms. The real-time pacer of SIMULINK is utilized to ensure that the experiments will be real-time with the desired sample time.
+The performance of the presented controller is investigated in four levels.
+First, the comparison of the presented controller with the original VDC is done.
+Then, the performance of the controllers is evaluated in three different trajectories and velocities (Fig. 4), with three different operators (Fig. 10), and with unknown disturbances (Fig. 11).
+A 5th-order acceleration-smooth trajectory generator \cite{jazar2010theory} is utilized to produce a desired trajectory between two points.
+This generator gets the initial and final point and generates a smooth trajectory based on task execution time \(t_f\), indicating the velocity.
+The smaller \(t_f\), the faster the trajectory.
+The radial basis function for RBFNN in (\ref{equ28}) and (\ref{equ40}) is chosen as a Gaussian function described as \(\Psi_{\mathbf{j}}(\chi) = exp([-(\chi-c_{\mathbf{j}})^T(\chi-c_{\mathbf{j}})/(b_{\mathbf{j}}^2)])\), with \(c_{\mathbf{j}}\) and \(b_{\mathbf{j}}\) denoting the center and width of the neural cell in \(\mathbf{j}\)th unit.
+In this study, the value for \(c_{\mathbf{j}}\) is randomly selected in \([-1,1]\) and \(b_{\mathbf{j}} = 1\) for all the 500 nodes.